AgoraIO/video-sdk-samples-android/virtual-background/README.md

 This sample project shows you how to set:

 * Blurred background
+* Color background
 * Image background
-* Color background
-* Video background

 ## Understand the code

-For context on this sample, and a full explanation of the essential code snippets used in this project, read the **Virtual Background** document for your product of interest:
+For context on this sample and a full explanation of the essential code snippets used in this project, read the **Virtual Background** document for your product of interest:

 * [Video calling](https://docs.agora.io/en/video-calling/enable-features/virtual-background?platform=android)
 * [Interactive live Streaming](https://docs.agora.io/en/interactive-live-streaming/enable-features/virtual-background?platform=android)